petermchale/trfermikit/README.md

 ## TODO

-Create a docker container and nextflow workflow (with nextflow processes for "make-regions", "make-calls" and "filter-calls") and register both at [dockstore](https://dockstore.org/).
+* Create a docker container and nextflow workflow (with nextflow processes for "make-regions", "make-calls" and "filter-calls") and register both at [dockstore](https://dockstore.org/).
+* Make `--genome-build` and `--threads` optional